ikaazhar/ikaazhar/README.md

 I am currently furthering my studies in Degree of Science Computer (Data Engineering) at University Teknologi Malaysia.
 I had been learning how to code since I was in high school.
 I was a student in Sekolah Menengah Kebangsaan Agama Sharifah Rodziah, Melaka.
 Back when I was in High School, I learned using Phython and had made several projects from it.
 When I further my studies in Foundation which at UiTM Dengkil, I learned how to use C programming and capable creating some programmes with this language.
 Now, I am learning C++ at UTM, Skudai and looking forward to master this programming language to its maximum capabilities.
 I am also looking forward to further my knowledge in computer science world and discover more programming language along the way.

+* 🌍  I'm based in Skudai, Johor, Malaysia
+* 🖥️  See my portfolio at [https://ikaazhar.github.io/](https://ikaazhar.github.io/)
+* ✉️  You can contact me at [nurulikasyafiny@graduate.utm.my](mailto:nurulikasyafiny@graduate.utm.my)
+* 🧠  I'm learning C++
+* ⚡  My hobby is drawing and I had develop some good skill from over the years of drawing.

 Some of the competition I had participated back in high school:
 * The Hour of Code 2017 & 2018
 * Hackathon 2017